For food that reflects your state's culinary culture, look no further than its best traditional restaurant

 via piassarestaurantatl.com

 Atlanta may be known as the home of civil rights leaders like the late John Lewis and musicians like Gladys Knight, but its Black history reaches well beyond the American South.
-In fact, the city has one of the nation’s largest Ethiopian populations, creating a diverse Southern diaspora within the traditional restaurant scene of Atlanta.
-From Ethiopian-inspired artwork to authentic dishes like kintot—a blend of lamb, goat, beef, onions, peppers and garlic served with injera for dipping—everything about Piassa Restaurant & Mart will make you’ll feel as though you’ve been transported to Addis Ababa.
+In fact, the city has one of the nation’s largest Ethiopian populations, creating a diverse southern diaspora within its traditional restaurant scene.
+From Ethiopian-inspired artwork to authentic dishes like kintot—a blend of lamb, goat, beef, onions, peppers and garlic served with injera bread for dipping—everything about Piassa Restaurant & Mart will make you feel as though you’ve been transported to Addis Ababa.

-A thoughtful list of Ethiopian wines along with tej (honey wine) and other traditional Ethiopian libations make great pairings.
-Each Sunday, there’s a traditional Ethiopian coffee service, during which the servers are dressed in authentic clothing—an experience you won’t want to miss.
-Here are the best restaurants near Atlanta airport that you should try.
+A thoughtful list of Ethiopian wines, along with tej (honey wine) and other traditional Ethiopian libations, makes for great pairings.
+Each Sunday, there’s a traditional Ethiopian coffee service, during which the servers are dressed in authentic clothing, and it’s an experience you won’t want to miss.

 Kalua Pig Cooked In Imu Helenas In Hawaii Via Tripadvisor